 News

-If you cannot attend the specified dates (above) please email us SiLC@SiLC.org.uk to be placed on a mailing list which will alert you when an SiLC Introduction Day has been arranged else-where.
+If you are interested in attending one of our Introduction Days, please email us SiLC@SiLC.org.uk to be placed on a mailing list which will alert you when an SiLC Introduction Day has been arranged.
 Your email will not be shared or used for anything other than for Introduction day information.

 05 Dec